-Overtune | The A.I.-assisted app that turns your voice into a star’s
+Overtune | The AI-assisted app that turns your voice into a star’s

 Fancy rapping like Snoop Dogg?
 Or singing in Elvis’ distinctive baritone drawl?
 Well a new A.I.-assisted app from Overtune allows you to do just so, at the touch of a button.
 With the new update live on the App Store, we speak to the Icelandic start-up’s founder and CEO, Sigurdur Arnason, to find out more.

+Like all technological advancements, the growing use of A.I.-assisted technology has divided opinion; splitting views between those who fear a potential robot takeover and those who hope to embrace its efficiencies.
+But whether you’re Nick Cave, bemoaning the “apocalypse” heralded by ChatGPT, or Grimes, actively encouraging fans to make a song in her deep-faked likeness, there is one thing people can all agree on: the technology is here to stay.
 Reykjavík-based music-making app Overtune is aiming to bring the use of A.I.-assisted voice technology even more to the masses, with a new feature that allows users to instantly transform their vocals into that of a well-known celebrity, with Snoop Dogg, Elvis Presley and Morgan Freeman among the famous voices currently on offer.

 Overtune app